ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 3. Example output.
 Requires Bootstrap CSS and Javascript to be loaded (see documentation).

 == Changelog ==

+= 1.8 =
+* Bumped "tested with" up to WP 4.0
+* Added new plugin icon and updated the banner + screenshots
+* Carousel controls now hidden if there is only one image - thanks to @rchq
+* Option to use a different WordPress image size, suggested by oheijo

 = 1.7 =
 * Added custom classes for next/prev buttons - written by @reddo